paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 - ✅ Markdown overview and the publishing friction problem
 - ✅ Big / Small Design as an IxD framework

-**Coming up:** Design Decisions in Action!
+**Coming up:** Core Design Principles!

 ---

 ## ▶️ Docsify-This: Design Decisions in Action

-Each of these principles maps directly to the framework – as you read through, consider which level each one belongs to.
+These core design principles guided the development of Docsify-This.
+As you read through, notice how each one reflects a structural choice.

 ### Core Design Principles